Topological magnonic dislocations modes: Bulk topology

-Magnonic zero-modes are localized at the ends of the dislocation.
+{Magnonic dislocation modes} are localized at the ends of the dislocation.
 Their spatial localization, displayed at Fig. \ref{fig: spectrum-bott}, is determined from the overlap, $\Gamma_{n}({\bs r})=\left|\langle GS|a_{\bs r}\alpha^{\dagger}_{n}|GS\rangle\right|^2$, between the local excitation and the eigenstates, with $|{GS}\rangle$ the ground-state of the magnon Hamiltonian.
-We denote $\Gamma_{L,R}({\bs r})$ to the magnonic contribution of the left- and right zero-modes wave function, displayed in Fig. \ref{fig1} and \ref{fig: spectrum-bott}.
-The magnonic zero-modes are non-propagating states, strongly bound to the lattice dislocation with localization length $\sigma_{\text{loc}}$.
-For a strip geometry, assuming finite size along $\hat{\bs e}_1$ direction, the corresponding eigenenergies are displayed at the right of panel \ref{fig: spectrum-bott}(d).
-In Fig. \ref{fig: spectrum-bott}(d), we plot the characteristic localization length of the wave function around the dislocation as a function of $\Delta_K$.
-It is defined $\sigma_{\text{loc}}=\int |\boldsymbol{r}-\boldsymbol{r}_{\text{dis}}||\psi(\boldsymbol{r})|^{2} \ d^{2}r$, with $\boldsymbol{r}_{\text{dis}}$ the position of the dislocation and $\psi(\boldsymbol{r})$ the magnonic wavefunction.
-Interestingly, the magnonic zero-mode wave function tends to delocalize as $\Delta_K$ becomes null, corresponding to the magnonic zero-modes becoming gapless.
+We denote $\Gamma_{L,R}({\bs r})$ to the magnonic contribution of the left- and right { dislocation modes} wave function, displayed in Fig. \ref{fig1} and \ref{fig: spectrum-bott}.